lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 Don't get too carried away building your first base.
 Your main priority here is safely securing your loot so you can build up your gear and start causing mayhem for other players.

-The cheapest and most common starter base is a single square foundation with an adjoining triangle foundation.
+The cheapest and most common starter base is a single square foundation with an adjoining triangle foundation (commonly referred to as a 1x1).
 The square foundation has one door leading to the triangle foundation, which in turn has one door leading to the outside world.
 The triangle creates an airlock allowing you to "safely" leave your base without other players jumping in and grabbing your main loot.

 #### Building materials